TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 ### **Figure 3: Audio Amplifier AA-AB32231 connected to speaker with appropriate specifications**

 The above image is the buildable schematic for the output subsystem.
-As shown, the input of the subsystem will be connected to the output of the processing and receive an analog voltage signal.
-Connecting the gain pin to Vcc results in a 6 dB gain and connecting gain to ground results in a 12 dB gain.
-The shutdown pin will be connected to Vcc, resulting in a logical 1, meaning the shutdown feature will not be active.
-Vcc will be connected to the incoming power supply which will be supplying a power level between 2.5-5.5 Watts.
-The stereo 1/8" output J1 will be connected to 3.5mm male plug to bare wire aux cable so that the power and ground cables from the speaker can be connected.
+As shown, the input of the subsystem J8 will be connected to the output of the processing and receive an analog voltage signal.
+The amplifier can be powered either through the J1 terminal block or the J3 DC power adapter socket with a supply of 8-18V.
+To run the amplifier in mono mode the speaker will be connected to J5 and J7 with OUT2 +/- short circuited to as the postive speaker output and OUT1 +/- short circuited as the negative speaker output.

 ## Analysis